socpriya/Socrates-blog/_posts/kaggle/2016-03-02-Telstra-Network-Disruptions.md

  * [Random Forest Model](https://github.com/socratesk/kaggle/blob/master/Telstra/3-RandomForest.R) with Out-of-Bag (OOB) estimator, ```repeatedcv```, and 8 separate 10-fold cross-validations

+ * [Stacking (Meta-Ensembling)](https://github.com/socratesk/kaggle/blob/master/Telstra/4-ModelStacking-GBM-over-RF.R) of Random Forest and GBM Models

+After creating the above models, I took simple average of all the predictions.
+Then I ensembled by appling different weightage to each model’s predictions for submission.

 Refer below for first few rows of submission file: